 When you have found the site at which you want to open a food premises, first check with the Regulatory Planners at the Town Planning Department of the Napier City Council that what you want to do is a permitted activity at that particular location.
 You need to ensure that any building of plumbing works have the correct Building Consents.

-All food premises must comply with the Food Hygiene Regulations 1974 to ensure safe food production.
+All food premises must comply with the Food Act 2014 to ensure safe food production.
 An Environmental Health Inspector can help you with this.
 They can do preliminary inspections at any stage of the development.

 The basic requirements are:

 - All food preparation and storage/display area surfaces must be continuously smooth, impervious to water, readily cleanable and light coloured.

 - Floors must be covered to the walls and permanent fixtures.

 - Lighting and ventilation must be adequate.

 - There must be hot and cold running water and a wash hand basin must be convenient to the food preparation area and separate from other sinks.

 - There should be staff toilet and changing facilities.

 - You must arrange management of cleaning practices, personal hygiene policies, pest control, building maintenance and staff training.